000 Acinar Nodules

 • Idiopathic:

-• Hemorrhagic nodules may resolve quickly, distinguishing them from infectious or inflammatory processes.
+• Hemorrhagic nodules may resolve rapidly, distinguishing them from infectious or neoplastic causes.

-• Persistent or progressive acinar nodules raise suspicion for neoplastic or idiopathic interstitial lung disease.
+• Persistent nodules raise suspicion for malignancy or interstitial lung disease.

-• A multidisciplinary approach is often needed for accurate diagnosis and management.
+• Multidisciplinary evaluation is often necessary for diagnosis and management.

 Definition Localized, measurable nodule in the acini.
 Diffuse, ill-defined opacity in the acini.